mohitsinghaniya/Android_Summer13/README.md

 Android_Summer13
 ================

-Projects done in the Internship at IITG (Indian Institute of Technology, Guwahati)
+Projects done in the Internship @ IITG (Indian Institute of Technology, Guwahati)

 Four Apps were developed for IITG during the internship by me :